 The issuance of non-callable Bonds or Subordinate Obligations should be considered only in special circumstances based upon the specific transaction.
-Because the issuance of non-callable debt7 particularly Build America Bonds (BABs) (for which a so-called make-whole call feature renders such debt effectively non-callable) or any debt that is subject to the Alternative Minimum Tax (which cannot be refinanced prior its call date), may restrict future financial flexibility, cost will not be the sole determinant in the decision to issue non-callable bonds.
+Because the issuance of non-callable debt may restrict future financial flexibility, cost will not be the sole determinant in the decision to issue non-callable bonds.
 The preference of the Authority is to issue debt with standard redemption provisions.

-5) Use of Discount Bonds
+6) Use of Discount Bonds